-The mission of the Department of Clinical Pharmacology and Therapeutics of Seoul National University Hospital (SNUCPT) is "As one of the world's leading centers for innovative research, education/training, and clinical pharmacology practice, will maximize the effectiveness of medicines by creating, applying and promoting integrated information and knowledge for personalized optimal pharmacotherapy.
+The mission of the Department of Clinical Pharmacology and Therapeutics of Seoul National University Hospital (SNUCPT) is "As one of the world's leading groups for innovative research, education/training, and clinical pharmacology practice, will maximize the effectiveness of medicines by creating, applying and promoting integrated information and knowledge for personalized optimal pharmacotherapy.
 These efforts will contribute to a healthier and happier life for people around the world.".
-Based on the mission, SNUCPT is performing a wide range of clinical research and education of clinical pharmacology, clinical trials and optimal pharmacotherapy.
+Based on the mission, the department conducts various research, education, treatment, and treatment support activities on clinical pharmacology, clinical trials, and optimal pharmacotherapy.

 In June 1988, SNUCPT started as a Clinical Pharmacology Task Force under the Board of Pharmacy Affairs and organized as an official institution of the Supporting Services which is 'Clinical Pharmacology Unit' in June 1994.
-As a major member of the Clinical Trials Center, established at 1996, it has been gradually expanding its role.
-Conducting not only pharmacotherapeutic consultations regarding therapeutic drug monitoring but also, early clinical trials, new drug clinical development, consultation of clinical drug research, pharmacokinetic/ pharmacodynamic analysis, clinical trial simulation, and clinical trials expert training.
-In addition, it was appointed as a Regional Clinical Trial Center by Ministry of Health and Welfare.
+As a major member of the Clinical Trials Center, established in 1996, it has been gradually expanding its role.
+Conducting not only pharmacotherapeutic consultations regarding therapeutic drug monitoring (TDM) but also, early phase clinical trials, consultation of new drug clinical development and clinical drug research, pharmacokinetic /pharmacodynamic analysis, clinical trial simulation, and clinical trials expert training.
+In addition, it was designated as a Regional Clinical Trial Center by Ministry of Health and Welfare.
 In December 2007, the unit grew to 'Department of Clinical Pharmacology and Therapeutics' since the role of a clinical pharmacologist, the expert of clinical trials and personalized optimal pharmacotherapy, has been increased in the hospital.
 Moreover, the College of Medicine established 'Department of Clinical Pharmacology and Therapeutics' in March 2012.

-- Clinical PK/PD, therapeutic drug monitoring (TDM) and optimal drug therapy
+- Clinical Pharmacokinetics/pharmacodynamics, therapeutic drug monitoring (TDM) and optimal pharmacotherapy

 - Clinical trials in drug development

-- Clinical drug research design, implementation, consulting, data analysis and clinical trial simulation
+- Designing, performing, consulting, data analyzing and simulating of clinical trial

-- Adverse drug reactions (ADR), drug-drug Interactions and drug addiction
+- Adverse drug reaction (ADR), drug interaction and drug addiction

 - New drug development and clinical trials